rcrosset/rcrosset.github.io/Installation_guidelines_and_tips.md

 ```shell
 md5sum /home/renaud/Downloads/Anaconda3-2022.10-Linux-x86_64.sh
 ```
 - Install :
 ```shell
 sudo bash /home/renaud/Downloads/Anaconda3-2022.10-Linux-x86_64.sh
 ```
 - Accept the Agreement and confirm the location.
+- "Do you wish the installer to initialize Anaconda3 by running conda init?" --> `yes`

 - To activate our installation :
 ```shell
 source ~/.bashrc